 When we are experiencing or are apprehensive of a societal disaster, then large quantities of consumers are triggered to panic buy; triggered both by individuals believing there’s a potential scarcity of products, and by individuals participating in herd behaviour.
 Some people start panic buying, which spurs other people to do the same, until everyone is buying far more than they need and then suddenly there is nothing left.
-Demand has succeeded supply.
+Demand has exceeded supply.
 The self-fulfilling prophecy is in play: consumers have caused the very shortage they predicted.

 Though panic buying can take form in other commercial places, such as the oil and precious metal markets, it typically occurs in medicine, food and household supplies.
 We’ve seen it happen in the UK during the first & second world wars, and most recently during the COVID-19 pandemic.